church1e/nibbleblog-visitors/README.md

 # Install

-1. Copy the "visitor" folder into Nibbleblog's plugin directory.
+1. Copy the "visitors" folder into Nibbleblog's plugin directory.
 2. Install the "Visitor Stats" plugin via the Nibbleblog Dashboard.